FrancescaPascalau/jpa-in-depth/README.md

 - `Isolation` - is one of the common ACID properties: Atomicity, Consistency, Isolation, and Durability.
 Isolation describes how changes applied by concurrent transactions are visible to each other
 - We can open transactions within other transactions

+# FetchType.LAZY vs. FetchType.EAGER

+- Eager Loading - data initialization occurs on the spot, data associated and will store it in a memory.
+- Lazy Loading - defer initialization of an object as long as it's possible, data won't be initialized and loaded into a memory until we make an explicit call to it.
+- `fetch = FetchType.LAZY` or `fetch = FetchType.EAGER`

+# DTO mapping

+- Mapping entities to DTOs in order to perform business login on the objects
+- Custom DTO converter or using `MapStruct` (code generator tool that simplifies the implementation of mappings and auto-generates converters)

+# JQL (Java Query Language) and SQL

+- By default, the query definition uses JQL (class definitions for fields).
+- Set nativeQuery = true to enable SQL language instead of JQL.

+# Pagination

+- When finding all records that meet a specific criteria there can be performance issue as soon as the number of records increases.
+- Using Pageable when can retrieve data by setting a limit on how many recorde we see at a time, by specifying the page number and page size.

+# Soft Delete

+- Performs an update process to mark some data as deleted instead of physically deleting it from a table.
+- `@SQLDelete` with a where clause that updates an entity with a deleted value.
+- `@Modifying` and `@Transactional` needed on repository method to perform the delete action.